nichv/ChatWatch/README.md

 dumb hypixel mod
-vibe coded with chatgpt
+vibe coded with chatgpt mostly
 1.8.9

-knwon issue, activates on normal chat keybind as well
+**Features:**
+- Automatically reopen chat after typing
+- Movement mechanism to stop getting kicked to Limbo

+Things I was thinking of fixing/adding
+- Tuning Movement mechanism, to be more minimal
+- adding a cryto miner in the program